-Warping and weaving
+Process step 2 - Warping and weaving

-Wilhelm Kneitz AG's production is climate-neutral from 2022.
+Wilhelm Kneitz AG's production is climate neutral.
 The woven textile is created from the yarn.
 The electricity required for the warping and weaving process steps is generated from the company's own photovoltaic system and supplemented with purchased green electricity.
-Nevertheless, a minimal amount (1% of the total emissions) of greenhouse gas is produced at Wilhelm Kneitz AG due to the disposal of packaging waste, the post-treatment of wastewater and the very low use of a textile auxiliary in the warping process.
+Nevertheless, a minimal amount (1% of total emissions) of greenhouse gas is produced at Wilhelm Kneitz AG due to the disposal of production waste and packaging waste, wastewater aftertreatment, and the very low use of a textile auxiliary in the warping process.